Unfinished Personal/Global Musings III (Valentin Tomberg on Law and the Goddess Economy)

 And is not adoration of the Goddess Economy responsible for so much sterility and lifelessness today?
 Sterile architecture for example, bankrupt of any inspiration beyond the worship of the ”bottom line”?
 Sterile entertainment concocted only in adoration of the Goddess Economy?
 (The pornography industry certainly serves the market, for example.)
 And literally sterile, lifeless soil bombarded by chemicals offered up to the Goddess Economy …?

 Cultural renewal is desperately needed.
-And this was at the heart of all Valentin Tomberg’s thinking.
+This was at the heart of all Valentin Tomberg’s thinking.

-But as I muse more and more about this, it also seems to me that cultural renewal cannot be enough.
-I am forcedto consider what Valentin Tomberg was also saying about law, order.
+Now that is clear to me it also seems to me that cultural renewal cannot be enough.
+I am forced to consider what Valentin Tomberg was also saying about law, order.

 And my friend the Trimorph – so different in orientation to myself – also indicated as much when he said in the original letter about Global Warming which started me on this course: